JinYuanLi0012/PGIM/README.md

 -------|twitter-17-txt.yaml
 ```

-## Step 3：Replace the original adaseq folder with our adaseq folder
+## Step 3: Replace the original adaseq folder with our adaseq folder
 ```
 -adaseq
 ---|.git